aditen/x-stance-dashboard/README.md

 In case you build it, run ``npm run build`` followed by ``npm run start`` or ``npm run start_windows`` depending on the platform.

-The link of the evaluation backend can be overridden by setting the environment variable ``EVALUATION_URL`` to the desired value.
+The link of the evaluation backend can be overridden by setting the environment variable ``EVALUATION_URL`` to the desired value
+(remember to include the last / in the url).